truenas/documentation/content/TrueCommand/TCReleaseNotes.md

 {{< hint warning >}}
 **Important Note for Upgrading from v1.3**

-Updating from TrueCommand v1.3 to v2.0 or higher involves a database migration process.
+Updating from TrueCommand v1.3 to v2.0 or newer involves a database migration process.
 This preserves all configuration data, but does not preserve old performance statistics.
 Additionally, it is not possible to roll back to TrueCommand v1.3 from v2.1.
 Please use caution when upgrading production TrueCommand systems.
 If necessary, run TrueCommand 1.3 and TrueCommand 2.1 in parallel for a transition period.
 Simply use the "ixsystems/truecommand:1.3.2" docker image to continue using that specific version of TrueCommand.
 {{< /hint >}}

 **Docker:** Re-run `docker pull ixsystems/truecommand` to fetch the latest version of TrueCommand, and then restart your docker instance.

-**VM Image:** Either reboot the VM or run `systemctl restart truecommand.service`.
-This will automatically fetch and start the latest Docker image of TrueCommand within your VM.
+**Cloud Deployments:** iXsystems coordinates a time when cloud based deployments update to the latest version.